AmazingTaiwo/BAN6420_PROJ/README.md

 5. Push to your branch (`git push origin feature-branch`).
 6. Open a Pull Request.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ### Notes:

-- Replace the `mongodb+srv://<username>:<password>@cluster0.sjal2.mongodb.net` URI in the code with your actual MongoDB credentials.
 - The data analysis and visualizations are generated from the CSV file that is exported from the Flask app.